fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What are the few dependencies you often need?

 > What is the best way to plan sprint in the small team of developers ?

 > What about OKR's and stretch goals?